Castle Rock Beach

 Although it’s more widely known as the Bondi to Coogee walk, we prefer to walk it the other direction, from Coogee to Bondi.
 The reveal of Bondi Beach makes it more exciting; more like you’ve arrived at your destination.

 There are also way more options to enjoy food and drink at Bondi when you’ve finished your walk.
-For these reasons, it's actually the only walk we recommend walking south to north, into the sun.

 Unless you're doing the whole Sydney's Great Coastal Walk, then it makes sense to continue on from the Palm Beach to Manly, Manly to Bondi, Bondi to Coogee and just keep going!